 The latter half of the 18th century was a time of great movement and exploration in the American colonies.
-By 1774, the old animal and Indian trails through the western hunting grounds of the Cherokee and Iroquois were quickly being eroded away by ever increasing travel to settle those vast expanses.
+By 1774, the old animal and Indigenous Peoples’ trails through the western hunting grounds of the Cherokee and Iroquois were quickly being eroded away by ever increasing travel to settle those vast expanses.
 Settlement in the western Overmountain region of North Carolina had grown to the extent that government representation was required.
 In 1779, Overmountain settlers petitioned the North Carolina legislature for a courthouse, hoping to alleviate the long and arduous journey required to conduct legal business such as land transactions for those living in the west.

 Shepherded through the legislative process by Halifax, NC representative Willie Jones, a resolution was passed by the North Carolina General Assembly authorizing a courthouse to be built between the two largest settlements in the Overmountain region.
 In addition, the legislation called for a town to be established around the courthouse.
 Jonesborough Historian Paul Fink writes, “When in 1779 the general assembly of North Carolina passed an Act authorizing the establishment of a town at the site chosen for the courthouse, they were determined that it should not be a mere cluster of rude huts,” so building restrictions were incorporated in the Act “that . . . grantee shall within three years erect, build and finish on said lot one brick, stone, or well-framed house, twenty feet long and sixteen feet wide with at least ten feet in pitch, with a brick or stone chimney.”
-The town grew rapidly and was considered by many to be the last bastion of civilization before entering the wild, dangerous and sparsely populated western frontier.

 By the mid 19th century, Jonesborough was a prosperous county seat.
 Travelers from every part of the nation, but particularly those traveling from New York to Georgia by stage, spent many a night in Jonesborough awaiting stages to their final destinations.
 Accounts of such travels were often published in various newspapers of the day.
 From such accounts we find the following descriptions of Jonesborough: